anilzen/anilzen.github.io/content/post/2023/cross-entropy/index.md

 $$ dS ≥ \frac{\delta Q}{T}. $$
 Clausius used $S$ for entropy in honor of Sadi Carnot, so $dS$ denotes a small change in entropy, $\delta Q$ is the heat the system absorbs from its surroundings, and $T$ is the temperature at which the heat is absorbed.
 In an adiabatic process without heat exchange, we have $\delta Q=0$, and entropy can never decrease in accordance with the Second Law.

 Entropy encapsulates the irreversible processes that we typically associate with energy usage.
-Therefore, concepts like [energy crisis](https://en.wikipedia.org/wiki/Energy_crisis) actually refer to entropy crisis: we need a continuous supply of low entropy to keep the world running.
+Concepts like [energy crisis](https://en.wikipedia.org/wiki/Energy_crisis) actually refer to entropy crisis: we need a continuous supply of low entropy to keep the world running.

 Clausius' inequality doesn't give an origin story or an explanation for entropy.
 For that, we need statistical physics.